J&Y Law Firm Redding

 It is important to remember that many of the signs mentioned may have other causes entirely, such as: hyperactivity that results in impulsive behavior, jealousy or anger about a new baby in the household, an autism spectrum disorder, marital discord in the home, a death in the family, or any number of other reasons.
 Nonetheless, it is never right to suspect child abuse and not address the issue.
 Better to take an unnecessary step than to allow a child to suffer.
 If you suspect your child has been abused and suffered physical or psychological injury, even if the abuse may have been committed by someone in your own family, following through is always the right thing to do.

-How J&Y Law Can Help
+How An Experienced Redding Accident at J&Y Law Can Help

 Our experienced attorneys, in Redding as well as in all of our other locations, are ready to provide you with caring advice and the efficient service necessary to win your personal injury case, whether through settlement or verdict after litigation.
 We will make absolutely certain that you receive all the damages you are entitled to and that your child receives the care required to recover from the horrendous physical and emotional trauma he or she has suffered.
 Contact us today to schedule a free consultation.